 It only takes a few minutes to set up your firm with Google My Business, but the resulting increased customer traffic could last for years.

 Keep in mind this tutorial is only scratching the surface of what you can accomplish with Google My Business.
-If you’re curious about adding links to your social media or other elements to your Knowledge Graph, creating effective ads with Google My Business, or optimizing your law firm’s web presence, give us a call.
+If you’re curious about adding links to your social media or other elements to your Knowledge Graph, creating effective ads with Google My Business, or optimizing your law firm’s web presence, drop us a line.